AryanGol/PMC-Downloader-Semi-Automated-V001/README.md

 Below, you’ll find instructions on setting up your environment, running the script, and understanding the outputs.

 ## How to Use
+## Part 1: Use PubMed to Find Related Articles

 1. **Visit PubMed**
    Go to [https://pubmed.ncbi.nlm.nih.gov/](https://pubmed.ncbi.nlm.nih.gov/) to begin your search.